kittoku/Open-SSTP-Client/README.md

 app, there are many possible reasons to cause the problem and I cannot identify the real one unless the problem can be reproduced in my environment.

 So it is strongly encouraged that you should debug by yourself.
-With `Decryptable Mode`, this client tries to use `TLS_RSA_WITH_AES_128_CBC_SHA` or `TLS_RSA_WITH_AES_256_CBC_SHA` as a cipher suite so that you can decrypt and investigate packets with software like WireShark.
+With `Select Cipher Suites` option, this client tries to use `TLS_RSA_WITH_AES_128_CBC_SHA` or `TLS_RSA_WITH_AES_256_CBC_SHA` as a cipher suite so that you can decrypt and investigate packets with software like WireShark.
 I think there can be a similar app for Android.
-In my experience, Specifying TLS version explicitly is necessary to decrypt.
 Don't forget the great software, Android Studio and its emulator (v^ー°)

 I don't have Windows Server OS.
 So I don't officially support accessing to it, but there is a successful case.
 See [this issue](https://github.com/kittoku/Open-SSTP-Client/issues/8#issuecomment-590241322).